 Resumen de la Investigación

-The Pediatric Fellowship Program is based in the Department of General Pediatrics at Boston University School of Medicine and Boston Medical Center.
-As you may know, BMC has over a 100-year history of caring for poor, urban and immigrant children.
+The Pediatric Fellowship Program is based in the Department of General Pediatrics at Boston University Chobanian & Avedisian School of Medicine and Boston Medical Center.
+The mission of the fellowship is to train highly motivated investigators with a focus on topics relevant to medically under-served communities.
+We have an exciting mix of educational curricular choices in epidemiology and health services research, and experiential learning opportunities in public health.
+BMC has over a 100-year history of caring for children from traditionally underserved populations.
 Much of our research and many of our programs focus on improving the lives of these children.
 The clinical service has approximately 2,000 admissions and 75,000 ambulatory visits each year.
 The residency is combined with Boston Children's Hospital.

 Latest from HealthCity